CharlesCNorton/unified-tree-theory/readme.md

 ---

-**Erratum: Correction and Detailed Technical Analysis of the Sackin2 Invariant in the Unified Generating Function Framework**
+**Erratum: Correction and Detailed Technical Analysis of the Sackin2 and Colless Invariants in the Unified Generating Function Framework**
 *Date: February 6, 2025*

 ---